-Dartmouth’s Master of Science degree in Quantitative Biomedical Sciences (QBS) with a concentration in Epidemiology examines the advanced, data-intensive study of the distribution and determinants of human disease.
+Dartmouth’s Master of Science degree in Epidemiology examines the advanced, data-intensive study of the distribution and determinants of human disease.
 Students focus on identifying prevention and treatment methods for diseases that affect communities and the greater national population through the collection and analysis of biomedical data.

 A master’s degree in Epidemiology is increasingly becoming the gold standard to become an epidemiologist across a wide range of industries.
 At Dartmouth, graduates receive interdisciplinary training for rewarding careers in biomedical research, government agencies, private industries, and nonprofit health organizations.

-The QBS Masters of Science degree with concentration in Epidemiology provides training in epidemiologic methods, biostatistics, bioinformatics, data analysis, and translational research.
+The Master of Science degree in Epidemiology provides training in epidemiologic methods, biostatistics, bioinformatics, data analysis, and translational research.
 Graduates will have competencies in the theory and application of epidemiologic methods to complex problems in population health.
 Epidemiology students will receive interdisciplinary training for careers in biomedical research, government agencies, private industries, and nonprofit health organizations.

-Student take a combination of core courses, including a capstone, and electives courses, completing their Master of Science degree in 15 months.
+Student take a combination of core courses, including an optional capstone, and electives courses, completing their Master of Science degree in 12-15 months.

-The core courses in this QBS concentration encompass 14 required units in fundamental topics of epidemiology, including applied epidemiological methods, programming for data scientists, biostatistics, statistical theory and modeling, and molecular biological markers in human health studies.
+The core coursework of this degree encompasses required units in fundamental topics of epidemiology, including applied epidemiological methods, programming for data scientists, biostatistics, statistical theory and modeling, and molecular biological markers in human health studies.

-The QBS degree culminates with a master’s capstone, where students refine their skill set in a research or applied project conducted through individual work, collaboration with a Dartmouth investigator, or an external internship.
+The Epidemiology curriculum also includes an optional 3-unit capstone, where students refine their skill set in a research or applied project conducted through individual work, collaboration with a Dartmouth investigator, or an external internship.
 The capstone experience challenges students to display their skills in communication, leadership, critical thinking, and presentation, as well as their ability to collaborate and inform peers working outside of an epidemiological function.

 Students can specialize their degree by choosing from a long list of electives, including biomedical informatics, advanced multivariate data analysis, data wrangling, cancer biology, environmental health science and policy, and health communications.